Haskell-Things/ImplicitCAD/README.md

      * Haskell test results in `module is not loaded: 'Graphics.Implicit' (./Graphics/Implicit.hs)`
          * This is most likely a problem with your Linux distro and cabal not playing nice.
            GHC is not configured to see the ImplicitCAD libraries.
-You can confirm this by try the test in `~/.cabal/lib/`.
+You can confirm this by trying the test in `~/.cabal/lib/`.
 If that works, you should be able to use ghc anywhere with the `-Ldir` or `-llib` options.
 Alternatively, some people have permanently fixed this by doing the cabal install as root.